felipenoris/XLSX.jl/docs/src/formatting.md

     In Excel, conditional formats are dynamic.
 If the cell values change, the formats are updated based on application of the condition to the new values.

-    The examples of conditional formatting given here are mainly static.
-They apply formatting based on the current cell values, but the formats are then static regardless of updates to cell values.
+    The examples of conditional formatting given here a mix of static and dynamic formats.

+    Static conditional formats apply formatting based on the current cell values at the time the format is set, but the formats are then static regardless of updates to cell values.
 They can be updated by re-running the conditional formatting functions described but otherwise remain unchanged.

-    Some dynamic conditional formatting is possible in `XLSX.jl`, using Excel native functions, but the range of functions is currently more limited than Excel itself can provide (work in progress).
+Static formats are created by applying the `setAttribute()` functions described above.

+    Dynamic conditional formatting, using the native Excel conditional format functionality, is possible using the `setConditionalFormat()` function, giving access to many of Excels's options (but not yet all of them).

 ### Static conditional formats